svg-sprite/grunt-svg-sprite/README.md

 ### Usage Examples

 #### Basic example
-In this very basic example, the default options are used to create an SVG sprite along with a suitable CSS file (the `css` option is set to `TRUE` by default):
+In this very basic example, the default options are used to create an SVG sprite along with a suitable CSS file (the `render.css` option defaults to `TRUE`):

 ```javascript
 grunt.initConfig({